 By choosing FoodSafetyMarket over other food handler certification providers, Mark was able to address the needs of the company and its employees, ensuring that they have access to reliable and engaging training programs which build stronger food handlers and minimize risk.
 It also means that Mark can accurately evaluate how effective the program is and use the program’s customizability to make changes wherever necessary.
 After the program was rolled out to all franchises, Mark could rest assured that employees were receiving the training they required and that all franchises were compliant with local regulations.

-Contact us today to find out how we can transform your learning systems with food safety training that has blockchain-protected certificates, enterprise-level reporting, and much more.
+Contact us today to find out how we can transform your learning systems with food safety training that has digital certificates, enterprise-level reporting, and much more.